IRooc/miniweb-coreclr/README.md

 * custom taghelpers
 * custom middleware

-it currently runs on 1.0.0-beta6-12232 coreclr x64.
+it currently runs on  1.0.0-beta7-12255 coreclr x64.
 Tested on windows, mac osx, linux (ubuntu) and windows IoT

 with some workarounds voor mac and linux
 * remove "resource" line from Core project.json otherwise it won't build
 * make symlink from /src/MiniWeb.Core/Resources to /test/TestWeb/wwwroot/miniweb-resource for edit functionality

-Based on the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.
+Inspired by the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.

 It needs bootstrap v3.2 for now for the admin menu to work